Simple and Optimal Sublinear Algorithms for Mean Estimation: Acknowledgements

 \section{Acknowledgements}

-Matteo Russo is partially supported by the ERC Advanced Grant 788893 AMDROMA ``Algorithmic and Mechanism Design Research in Online Markets''.
-Beatrice Bertolotti and Chris Schwiegelshohn are partially supported by the Independent Research Fund Denmark (DFF) under a Sapere Aude Research Leader grant No 1051-00106B.
-Sudarshan Shyam is partially supported by the Independent Research Fund Denmark (DFF) under grant 2032-00185B.
+We thank the anonymous reviewer from a previous version of this paper for pointing an improvement of our analysis of the coordinate-wise median-of-means estimator.
+Matteo Russo was partially supported by the FAIR (Future Artificial Intelligence Research) project PE0000013, the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, investment 1.3, line on Artificial Intelligence), the PNRR MUR project IR0000013-SoBigData.it, and by the MUR PRIN grant 2022EKNE5K (Learning in Markets and Society).
+Chris Schwiegelshohn was supported by a Google Research Award and by the Independent Research Fund Denmark (DFF) under a Sapere Aude Research Leader grant No 1051-00106B.
+Sudarshan Shyam was partially supported by the Independent Research Fund Denmark (DFF) under grant 2032-00185B.